Bildøyna

-Bildøyna or Bildøy is a small, inhabited island in Øygarden Municipality in Vestland county, Norway.
+Bildøyna is a small island in Øygarden Municipality in Vestland county, Norway.
 The 1.5 km2 island lies between the islands of Litlesotra to the west and Store Sotra to the east.
 An upper secondary school and a lower secondary school are located on the island.
+In 2017, there were about 600 residents on the island.
+There is a Lutheran Bible school located on the island.